 The first-generation of fleece was called Synchilla, and within a decade it was used widely in sports and outdoor clothing.
-Fleece became trendy for its lightness, warmth, colourfulness but also for its relative inexpensiveness and completely changed the way we dress for cold weathers.
-Fleece technology is continuously improving, the yarn is now as fine as cashmere and can even be made from recycled plastic bottles
+Fleece became trendy for its lightness, warmth, and colourfulness, but also for its relative inexpensiveness, and it completely changed the way we dress for cold weather.
+Fleece technology is continuously improving, the yarn is now as fine as cashmere and can even be made from recycled plastic bottles.

-Generally speaking, fleece is made from non-renewable resources and needs an extra chemical coating to make it windproof and/or water resistant – not great for the environment.
-What’s more, fleece can only stand so many trips through washing machines and dryers before showing signs of wear meaning it has to replaced relatively often.
+Generally speaking, fleece is made from non-renewable resources and needs an extra chemical coating to make it windproof or water resistant, which is not great for the environment.
+What’s more, fleece can only stand so many trips through washing machines and dryers before showing signs of wear meaning it has to be replaced relatively often.

-Eco-fleece, using recycled polyester, can be seen as a better option saving its primary ingredient – raw petroleum – as well as energy.
+“Eco-fleece”, using recycled PET, can be seen as a better option since it saves on the primary ingredient—raw petroleum—as well as energy.
 It also potentially reduces the number of bottles in landfills.

 But synthetic fibres, recycled or not, pose a problem as they do not biodegrade and tend to bind with molecules of harmful chemical pollutants found in wastewater, such as pesticides.

 A recent study from the University of California at Santa Barbara and funded by Patagonia found that, on average, synthetic fleece jackets release 1.7 grams of microfibres or as many as 250,000 synthetic fibres each wash, and that older jackets shed almost twice as many fibres as new jackets.
 Even when companies use recycled plastic bottles to make their fleece, research indicates that the plastic might ultimately end up in the oceans.